rajneesh069/rajneesh069/README.md

 - 👀 I’m interested in Web development
 - 🌱 I have learned C language and learning DSA.
 - 💞️ I’m looking to collaborate on ...
-- 📫 Reach me out on insta @rajneeshmishra1609.
+- 📫 Reach me out on insta @rajneeshmishra1609, linkedin @rajneesh69.